-Accessible Content Style Guide
+Accessible Content Style Guide for WordPress

 Website accessibility means making your website usable for as many people as possible.
 This includes people with visual, mobility, cognitive, physical, psychological and medical challenges, and can be extended to include people with limited access to technology.
 So when we talk about accessibility, we’re taking into consideration software like screen readers, appropriate reading levels and older technologies with slower Internet speeds.

 This is a guide I give to content writers and staff for all websites I build.
 It is updated regularly.

 Making your site as user-friendly as possible extends to the content, which is where you come in.
 We’ve tested the design and the development of your website to meet WCAG 2.1 AA standards Opens in new window.
 We’ve put together some guidelines to help you make the content accessible as well.